Digital VAT: Mandatory e-Reporting and e-Invoicing for EU

 Expanding the OSS system will not only reduce the time and cost involved in complying with VAT regulations, but it will also ensure that businesses comply in all countries they transact in.

-It will also ensure businesses can easily access electronic invoicing, digital reporting, and e-invoicing services.
+It will also ensure businesses can easily access electronic invoicing, digital reporting, and electronic invoicing services.
 They will stay compliant and keep up to date with the ever-changing business environment.

 How will the proposed changes affect your company?